noop-dev/VICE_emu/testprogs/CIA/CIA-AcountsB/readme.txt

 LOAD"CMP-B-COUNTS-A",8
 RUN

-After some time the border turns grey (success) or an error message is written to top of screen and the program freezes into a border decrement loop.
+After some time the border turns green (success) or an error message is written to top of screen and the program freezes into a border decrement loop.

 Errors take two forms: